problemsolvewithridoy/Valentines-gift/README.md

 Happy Valentine's day @all

+"Valentine's Gift using Python" is a project that creates a beautiful rose using the Python programming language.
+This project is perfect for those who want to express their love and affection to their loved ones on Valentine's Day.
+With just a few lines of Python code, you can create a stunning rose that can be customized with different colors and styles.

+The project utilizes the Turtle graphics module in Python to draw the rose petals, stem, and leaves.
+The user can choose from a variety of colors to customize the rose and make it unique.
+The code is simple and easy to understand, making it a great project for beginners who are learning Python.

+By uploading this project on GitHub, others can easily access and learn from your code, as well as customize it to create their own unique Valentine's Day gift using Python.

 In this project, I have make a rose using python turtle module.
 It is very eassy to use turtle so let's start...............

 To make this project you need to follow this step:-